GhostsonAcid/AudioClipboard/README.md

 - Compound State (-Whether the region is a combined one or not; these are handled dramatically differently, but still as accurately as possible.)
 - Region Layering _([→ See Example 2 below...](#example-22))_

+> [!NOTE]
+> The only data that AudioClipboard does NOT currently duplicate are _transient markers._  Hopefully soon this will be implemented.

 ### Example 1/2

 Here is an example of AudioClipboard's pasting accuracy in action (→ with arrows highlighting all of the identical features):